Side platform

-A side platform (also known as a marginal platform or a single-face platform) is a platform positioned to the side of one or more railway tracks or guideways at a railway station, tram stop, or transitway.
+A side platform (also known as a marginal platform or a single-face platform) is a platform positioned to the side of one or more railway tracks or guideways at a railway station, tram stop, transitway, or Rapid transit.
 A station having dual side platforms, one for each direction of travel, is the basic design used for double-track railway lines (as opposed to, for instance, the island platform where a single platform lies between the tracks).
-Side platforms may result in a wider overall footprint for the station compared with an island platform where a single width of platform can be shared by riders using either track.
+Side platforms may result in a wider overall footprint for the station compared with an island platform, where a single width of platform can be shared by riders using either track.

-In some stations, the two side platforms are connected by a footbridge running above and over the tracks.
-While a pair of side platforms is often provided on a dual-track line, a single side platform is usually sufficient for a single-track line.
+In some stations, the two side platforms are connected by a footbridge or tunnel to allow safe access to the alternate platform.
+While a pair of side platforms is often provided on a dual-track line, a single side platform is usually sufficient (trains are usually only boarded from one side) for a single-track line.

 Layout

 Where the station is close to a level crossing (grade crossing) the platforms may either be on the same side of the crossing road or alternatively may be staggered in one of two ways.
 With the 'near-side platforms' configuration, each platform appears before the intersection and with 'far-side platforms' they are positioned after the intersection.

-In some situations a single side platform can be served by multiple vehicles simultaneously with a scissors crossing provided to allow access mid-way along its length.
+In some situations, a single side platform can be served by multiple vehicles simultaneously with a scissors crossing provided to allow access mid-way along its length.

 Larger stations may have two side platforms with several island platforms in between.
 Some are in a Spanish solution format, with two side platforms and an island platform in between, serving two tracks.

-In some situations a single side platform may be in use with the other one (side platform) disused like with Ryde Esplanade.
+In some situations, a single side platform may be in use with the other one (side platform) disused like with Ryde Esplanade.